Skip Navigation LinksHome : ANSI Z10

 American National Standard Institute (ANSI)/American Society of Safety Professional (ASSP) Z-10

 Organizations must establish their own policies, procedures, and instructions and demonstrate how their processes establish an effective OHSMS, as the standard does not provide detailed procedures, job instructions, or documentation mechanisms.
 However, the ANSI/ASSP 10 committee published a Guidance Manual containing suggestions on implementing and maintaining an effective OHSMS.
-Organizations must take it upon themselves to reach out to an accredited third party to evaluate their OHSMS and determine if it is worthy of formal ANSI/ASSP Z10.0 certification.
-The ANSI National Accreditation Board (ANAB) provides accreditation to third-parties who can certify you as an ANSI Z10 organization.

 ANSI Z10 Sections